- Prospective Students

 Using case studies, current business articles, interactions and a team project, the faculty will lead you to focus on the key knowledge and skills you need to understand business from an overall perspective.
 In-class and team projects will provide the opportunity for participants to apply new models to their own business units or organizations.

 $1,950 (Introductory price for this session only.
 Future sessions will be priced at $3,950.)
 Per person includes tuition and course materials.
-There is a 10% discount for three or more registrants from the same company.

 Every reasonable effort will be made to ensure this course runs as described on this web page.
 Please note that course dates and professors are subject to change.
 You will be notified by email in advance if there is a date or professor change.
 Additionally, this course also requires a minimum number of registrants in order to take place.
 You will be notified by email if the course does not meet this minimum.